lapinek/platform-scripting/README.md

     * Authorization scripts have access to authorization state, which includes passed in data, and can set authorization response attributes.

     You can find details on APIs available to server-side scripts in AM in the docs, under [Developing with Scripts](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#chap-dev-scripts) and [Scripting a Policy Condition](https://backstage.forgerock.com/docs/am/6.5/authorization-guide/index.html#sec-scripted-policy-condition).

+    In addition, scripts included in the default AM configuration, accessible in the administrative console under Realms > _Realm Name_ > Scripts, can server as a great source of example scripting for all script types:

+    * Client-side Authentication
+    * Server-side Authentication
+    * Decision node script for authentication trees
+    * OAuth2 Access Token Modification
+    * OIDC Claims
+    * Policy Condition

     #### <a id="am-trees-and-chains"></a>AM > Server-side Scripts in Authentication Chains and Authentication Trees